The teachers in Grade 1 in 2017: Breannan, Shelley, Masa, Prue and Michael.

 Information, regular updates, and resources will be posted through the app Konnective and on the school website at www.albertparkps.vic.edu.au.
 All forms and notices are available in their PDF form on the school website.

 In term 1 we introduced the digital portfolio app Seesaw which provides a window into the learning occurring at school.
-We will continue to update Seesaw with notes, photos and videos from our classrooms.
+We will continue to update Seesaw with notes, photos and videos of student achievement in our classrooms.

 Our specialist programs include The Arts, Languages Other Than English (LOTE) French, Physical Education and Music.